Percona-Lab/percona-docstreamer/readme.md

 ## Additional Documentation

-We have created a page dedicated to a more in [depth explanation of how docMongoStream works](./details.md) as well as a [frequently asked questions](./faq.md) page.
+We have created a page dedicated to a more in [depth explanation of how Percona docStreamer works](./details.md) as well as a [frequently asked questions](./faq.md) page.